vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

    Preferred-Languages: EN, NL
    ```

-2. **Sign the file with your Private Key**: Use the following command to create a cleartext signature (replace the `Fingerprint` with the actual Key ID):
+2. **Sign the file with your Private Key**: Use the following command to create a cleartext signature (replace the `Fingerprint` with the actual fingerprint):
    ```
    gpg --clearsign --local-user Fingerprint security.txt
    ```